 I was really happy with my photos, so I have spent today working out how to watermark them with free photo-editing software.
 I chose GIMP as it came highly recommended on CNET, and I read a few different tutorials and blundered my way through!
 I am very happy with my very first attempt at ‘owning’ my photographs!
 Please don’t ask how I did it, none of the other people’s versions of GIMP seemed the same as mine, so as usual, I ended up making it up as I went along!!

-Without further ado, here are my pictures!
+Without further ado, here are my pictures, click on any of them to see them full size

 - I hope they don’t need anything from the shed!